 5 Reasons to Start Making Handmade Gifts in July

-In the second week in July, I’ve barely recovered from the holidays.
-The socks I promised my Dad are finally finished (only 18 months late), and all I want is to spin for the Tour de Fleece and think only of myself.
+In the third week in July, I’ve barely recovered from the holidays.
+The socks I promised my Dad are finally finished (only 18 months late), and all I want to do is spin for the Tour de Fleece and think only of myself.
 But this is the perfect time to start spinning, knitting, or weaving your handmade gifts.

 Here are 5 reasons to start making handmade gifts in July (and 5 things to make):